The Year We Learned to Read Signals

 In business terms, the inability to read and respond to customer signals shows up as churn, negative reviews, declining foot traffic, and the slow death of relevance.

-Third, demand consistency from your tools.
+Third, demand consistency from your tools - and be realistic about what's achievable.
 The flashiest AI demo means nothing if it can't deliver the same quality every time.
-Reliability beats novelty for operators.
+But also: consistency might not be possible yet for some use cases.
+Know the limits before you bet the customer experience on it.

-The businesses that will win 2025 aren't the ones with the most advanced technology.
-They're the ones that finally learned to listen.
+The businesses that will win 2025 aren't necessarily the ones with the most advanced technology.
+They might be the ones that finally learned to listen.
+Or they might be the ones that avoided the hype and focused on fundamentals.
+The jury's still out.

 Hass Dhia is Chief Strategy Officer at Smart Technology Investments, where he helps operators apply neuroscience and AI to grow their businesses.
 He holds an MS in Biomedical Sciences from Wayne State University School of Medicine, with thesis research in neuroscience.